zdravkov/kendo-docs/api/wrappers/php/Kendo/UI/ComboBox.md

     ?>

 ### template
-Template to be used for rendering the items in the list.
+The template used to render the items.
+By default the widget displays only the text of the data item (configured via dataTextField).

 #### Returns
 `\Kendo\UI\ComboBox`